-The effects of timely payments of dividends reflect on long-term fluctuations in the stock prices.
-Short-term variations occur within a time span of 2-3 days, between the dividend declaration and ex-dividend date.
+The effects of timely payments of dividends reflect long-term fluctuations in stock prices.
+Short-term variations occur within a time span of 2-3 days between the dividend declaration and the ex-dividend date.

-When a company announces that it will roll out dividend pay-outs for a stipulated year, it is often noted that the stock prices are on a rise.
+When a company announces that it will roll out dividend payouts for a stipulated year, it is often noted that the stock prices are on the rise.
 Such an increase can be attributed to the fact that many individuals often look into purchasing shares in the hopes of receiving dividend yields, even at a premium cost.

 Such fluctuations persist till the ex-dividend date, which is technically three business days before the record date.